ecdye/zram-config/README.md

 ### Is it working?

 Run `zramctl` in your preferred shell and if you see and output similar to below, yes it is working.
+Please note that if the `zramctl` command is missing, you will need to install the `util-linux` package to have a convenient way to view the zram status.

 ```
 pi@raspberrypi:~$ zramctl